thelovelab/tximeta/README.md

 or even `retrieveCDNA()` (the transcripts used for quantification) or `retrieveDb()` (the correct *TxDb* or *EnsDb* to match the quantification data).

+For _oarfish_ quantification files: if a mix of `annotated` and `novel` reference transcript sets have been used, `tximix()` and related functions facilitate the import of data and addition of metadata from multiple sources.

 # How it works